Prague Metro: Basic information

+Lines

 The Prague Metro has three lines and one "Line D" under construction, each represented by its own colour on the maps and signs: Line A (green, 17 stations, 17 km), Line B (yellow, 24 stations, 26 km) and Line C (red, 20 stations, 22 km).
 There are 58 stations in total (three of which are transfer stations) connected by nearly 66 kilometres of mostly underground railways.
 Service operates from 4–5 am until midnight, with two- to three-minute intervals between trains during rush hours and four to ten minutes between trains at other times.
 Nearly 600 million passengers use the Prague Metro every year (about 1.6 million daily).

-The system is run by the Prague Public Transit Company Co.
-Inc. (Czech: Dopravní podnik hlavního města Prahy a.s., DPP), which also manages the other means of public transport around the city, including the trams, buses, five ferries, the funicular to Petřín Hill, and the chairlift inside the Prague Zoo.